coda/packs-sdk/docs/index.md

 ---
 nav: Home
 description: A Pack is an extension that adds new powers to your doc.
-With a little JavaScript, anyone can create and publish one.
+With a little JavaScript, anyone can create and publish one!
 hide:
   - navigation
   - toc